Presentation submission deadline: Dec. 31, 2021

-The NCRA Conference & Expo is the Association’s premiere membership event, and it’s the annual opportunity where the entire Association is invited to come together for networking, education, inspiration, and professional development.
+The NCRA Conference & Expo is the Association’s premiere membership event - an annual opportunity for the entire Association is to come together to network, learn, and inspire each other.

-The information below has been designed to assist you in developing a seminar proposal for the 2021 NCRA Conference & Expo.
-For additional information, please refer to the Seminar proposal submission section below.
+The information below has been designed to assist you in developing a seminar proposal for the 2022 NCRA Conference & Expo.

 Online submission opens